• There are no suggestions because the search field is empty.

 “Imagine you are juggling three tennis balls.
 If you’re good at juggling you can probably keep all the balls in the air.
 Now one of the balls turns into an egg—it becomes a little trickier.
 That egg is your family life.
 Now one of the balls turns into a bowling ball—things become nearly impossible.
 That bowling ball is a big life issue, like deployment, a move or a job change.
 You cannot balance it all and something has to drop.
 Do not drop the egg!”

-The point is this: it is a balancing act.
+The point is this: life is a balancing act.
 In balancing work and family, you have to have your priorities straight.

 The best parenting advice might be to step back and assess before the metaphorical bowling ball hits.
 You know that when that stress happens (the metaphorical oxygen mask dropping), you need to be clear.
 In order to be clear, you need to be solid in yourself, connected to your own heart and soul, and empowered to take the right action.